hyperion-project/hyperion.docs/docs/en/json/Control.md

 :::

-### Live Led Color Stream
+### Live LED Color Stream
-You can request a live led color stream with current color values in RGB for each single led.
+You can request a live LED color stream with current color values in RGB for each single LED.
 The update rate is 125ms.
 ```json
 {
   "command":"ledcolors",
   "subcommand":"ledstream-start"
 }
 ```
-You will receive "ledcolors-ledstream-update" messages with an array of all led colors.
+You will receive "ledcolors-ledstream-update" messages with an array of all LED colors.
 Stop the stream by sending:
 ```json
 {